Colombian Commercial Code: Maritime Assistance, Rescue Law | Althox

 Article 1547: Tugboat Entitlement to Remuneration

 Tugboats are often contracted for towing services, which is distinct from assistance or salvage.
 This article clarifies that a tugboat is generally not entitled to additional remuneration for assisting a vessel it is already towing, unless exceptional circumstances arise that fall outside the scope of the towing contract.
+This distinction prevents double charging for services already covered by an existing agreement.

 Section 1547 .- The tug is not entitled to remuneration for assistance or salvage of the ship object of the trailer or cargo, unless there are exceptional or served may be considered included within the contract for towing.